 I got the recipe for this cake from my cousin Joan years ago.
 You can bake it in an eight-inch square glass baking dish or, for individual servings, in eight 4-ounce ramekins.–Cindy Pawlcyn with Pablo Jacinto and Erasto Jacinto

-Lemon-Buttermilk Pudding Cake with Berries Recipe
+Lemon-Buttermilk Pudding Cake

 - Quick Glance

 - 30 M

 - 1 H

 - 2/3 cup plus 1/4 cup sugar

 - 2 tablespoons finely grated lemon zest

 - 1 1/2 cups buttermilk (either low-fat or full-fat)

 - 3 large eggs, separated